-- Robust assessment and tracking systems are in place (taking account of 'no levels' assessment) this enables children's achievement to be carefully monitored (including groups) and shortfalls quickly responded to, optimising children's achievement (details available in the Curriculum section of our website) - In a recent survey (November 2017), no parents had concerns about the expectations of the school, and 97.5% of parents (out of 242 returns) felt the school had high expectations. - The introduction of RWI has improved standards in Phonics, resulting in National Phonics Screening results that are considerably above the national average. - Whole staff training in 'Talk for Writing' is improving children's compositional skills in KS2 (evidence available from cold task/hot task comparison) - A revised Marking Policy has sharpened practice; extensive use of Marking Grids for writing, Writing target setting and 'feed-forward marking' (into next lesson).
-This has meant children are clear about the next step in their learning journey and progress, receiving quality feedback. (see data 2014) - In Mathematics we have implemented Weekly Skills tests that are used to inform planning.
-Accordingly, planning sharply focuses on the needs of the children.
-This has resulted in data that has been significantly above the norm in recent years. - 'Steps to Success' (i.e. Success Criteria) are regularly used; always agreed with children, often composed with them to ensure clarity of understanding regarding learning and establishing with the children what progress will be judged against. (monitoring records available) - The use of technology (visualisers and interactive whiteboards) has improved quality of discussion around individual children's work and assisted Peer Assessment. - Staff plan opportunities for collaboration between learners (e.g. 'Talk Partners', 'Talk, Pair, Share').
+- Robust assessment and tracking systems are in place this enables children's achievement to be carefully monitored (including groups) and shortfalls quickly responded to, optimising children's achievement (details available in the Curriculum section of our website) - In a recent survey (November 2019), no parents had concerns about the expectations of the school, and 97.5% of parents (out of 342 returns) felt the school had high expectations. - The introduction of RWI has improved standards in Phonics, resulting in National Phonics Screening results that are considerably above the national average. - Whole staff training in 'Talk for Writing' is improving children's compositional skills in KS2 (evidence available from cold task/hot task comparison) - A revised Marking Policy has sharpened practice; extensive use of Marking Grids for writing, Writing target setting and 'feed-forward marking' (into next lesson).
+This has meant children are clear about the next step in their learning journey and progress, receiving quality feedback. - In Mathematics, we have implemented a Maths Mastery approach, focusing on 'no ceiling to the learning' informed by two leading teachers in school who are associated with the W.M.
+Maths Hub.
+Maths results have remained strong accordingly. - 'Steps to Success' (i.e. Success Criteria) are regularly used; always modelled and agreed with children, composed with them to ensure clarity of understanding regarding learning and establishing with the children what progress will be judged against. (monitoring records available) - The use of technology (visualisers and interactive whiteboards) has improved quality of discussion around individual children's work and assisted Peer Assessment. - Staff plan opportunities for collaboration between learners (e.g. 'Talk Partners', 'Talk, Pair, Share').
 In addition, 'hands down' ('lollipop') questioning is well established in school.
 Children's active participation has improved accordingly. (monitoring records available) - High quality modelling of activities is well established.
 This has improved the quality of discussion and children's understanding. (monitoring records available) - Nurture groups are established (Thrive as well as lunchtimes, and after school in Friday Club) that focuses on developing social skills.
 This has impacted positively on the wider school focus of learning behaviours. (data available) - To establish the best quality, targeted interventions we have invested heavily in staffing, training, resourcing and accommodation.
-This is having a positive impact on standards. (data available) - In a recent survey (November 2017) only 1 parent (out of 242) felt they needed more information about their child's progress and were not clear about homework expectations; only 3 felt they needed more information about the curriculum their child was following and how they could help with their child's education; this evidences how we have worked to optimise support from home. - Proactive development of staff has ensured the quality of teaching and learning in school. - An 'Early Bird' session is well established at the beginning of the day which enables regular practise of basic skills.
+This is having a positive impact on standards. (data available) - In a recent survey (November 2019) only 1 parent (out of 342) felt they needed more information about their child's progress and were not clear about homework expectations; only 3 felt they needed more information about the curriculum their child was following and how they could help with their child's education; this evidences how we have worked to optimise support from home and inform parents about children's individual progress. - Proactive development of staff has ensured the quality of teaching and learning in school. - An 'Early Bird'/SODA session is well established at the beginning of the day which enables regular practise of basic skills.
 This has made a real difference in embedding key skills. - Extended opportunities have enriched our curriculum, including off site visits, residential visits and clubs creating memorable and engaging learning for our children. - Throughout the year we have a sharp focus for blocks of time on developing key skills (e.g. 'Mr Heptinstall's Tables Challenge', 'Spelling Bee', Shape challenge in Year 4 and 6, 'Reception High Frequency Words', Writer's Week, Spellodrome, Mathletics, Spanish Day, Arts Week etc.).
 Skills have improved accordingly.